Sheep-y/Attack-Improvement-Mod/README.md

 > Show the mechwarrior's base hit chance in modifier tooltip.

-> Setting: `ShowShortRangeInBreakdown`  (true/false, default true)
+> Setting: `ShowNeutralRangeInBreakdown`  (true/false, default true)
 >
-> When true, show range category in modifier tooltip even the range has no modifiers (short range).
+> When true, show range category in modifier tooltip even the range has no modifiers.
+> This is usually the "Short Range" unless modded.

 > Setting: `FixSelfSpeedModifierPreview`  (true/false, default true)